-An obvious distinction between glazes and glass is that glazes are made by blending the unmelted raw materials, the silica, and other constituents of the glaze, and spreading these blended materials on the surface of the pottery, where the glaze or glass is formed or melted in place.
-Glass, on the other hand, is melted up first into a bath of molten liquid material and then fashioned into objects.
+An obvious distinction between glazes

+and glass is that glazes are made by blending the unmelted raw materials-the silica and other constituents of the glaze-and spreading these blended materials on the surface of the pottery where the glaze or glass is formed or melted in place.
+Glass, on the other hand, is melted first into a bath of molten liquid material and then fashioned into objects.
 A glaze may be defined as a glassy coating melted in place on a ceramic body, which may render the body smooth, non-porous, and of a desired color or texture.

 Enamels, which are outside the scope of the present work, are essentially the same as glazes, except that they are melted onto metals rather than onto ceramic bodies.
-Enamels are usually melted at lower temperatures than glazes.
+Enamels are usually fired at lower temperatures than glazes.

-Early Types of Glazes
+9 Early Types of Glazes

 The knowledge of ways to form glazes on pottery is of great antiquity, dating back to at least 5000 B.C.
-Since glazes were made in many parts of the world long before the beginnings of any scientific knowledge of chemistry, it is clear that the processes involved must have been essentially simple and the raw materials abundant and widespread.
-Before discussing in more detail the chemical make-up of glazes, it might be well to consider the methods which were used by the ancients in glazing their pottery.
-Their results were in no way inferior to the best of present-day glazed ware.
-These results were achieved by strictly empirical methods which had no basis in scientific knowledge or theory.
+Since glazes were made in many parts of the world long before the beginnings of any scientific knowledge of chemistry, it is clear that the processes involved must have been essentially simple and the raw materials abundant.
+Before discussing in more detail the chemical make-up of glazes, we might well consider the methods which were used by the ancients in glazing their pottery.
+Their results were in no way inferior to the best of present-day glazed ware-results achieved by strictly empirical methods which had no basis in scientific knowledge or theory.